 Texas law allows student loan lenders and government agencies to issue wage garnishments against debtors who have defaulted on their debts.

-Below are a few facts you should know about student loan wage garnishments:
+Facts you should know about student loan wage garnishments:

 - The law requires that a student loan lender send the debtor a written notice to their last known address at least 30 days before they issue a wage garnishment.